-Coming soon is our whole-school primary computing assessment tests and tasks.
+Out now is our whole-school primary computing assessment tests and tasks.
 Online diagnostic tests and end-of-unit assessment tasks that feed directly into our pupil progress trackers within the primary computing assessment toolkit.

 Click to download a sample from our main website